weecorner/sequelize-practice/README.md

 ## Setup

 - These tests require a database called `sequelize_practice`, so be sure to set that up before getting started.
 Feel free to use `psql` or your favorite Postgres GUI.
-- `npm i[install] or yarn [install]` to pull in the package's dependencies.
+- `npm i[install]` or `yarn [install]` to pull in the package's dependencies.
 You shouldn't need to install any others to pass the tests.
 - `npm t[est]` to run all the tests in "watch" mode.

+## Getting Started

+Write all your code in models/user.js.
+The scaffolding has been provided for you.